freeCodeCamp/freeCodeCamp/guide/english/bootstrap/carousel/index.md

 a) `data-ride`  :-  `data-ride ="carousel"`  allows on page load animation to begin.

-b) `data-target` :- It points to the id of the Carousel
+b) `data-target` :- It points to the id of the Carousel.

 c) `data-slide-to` :- It specifies which slide to move on to when clicking on the indicators(specific dots).